ixaxaar/monoid.space/Types/equational2.lagda.md

 open import Types.product using (Σ; _,_)
 ```

-We now define a more complex version where there is symmetry in equivalence preservation, unlike the previous naive version where it is only covariant, capturing the commutativity of the equivalence relation.
+We now define a more complex version of equational reasoning on top of an equivalence relation `_~_` rather than on equality.

 ## Equational Reasoning over equivalence relations